jwhitham/aoc/2022/20/README.md

 There's no need for anything smarter in this case, because the list size is only 5000 elements.
-My first implementation worked with Vec, after some minor struggles with off-by-one errors, fixed by comparing with the examples.
-Later I tried VecDeque, which I think is better.
+My first implementation worked with Vec, after some minor struggles with off-by-one errors, fixed by comparing with the examples (commit e8d1d5ee6cf68a51587e24b9ffedfb05a432ac54e).
+Later I tried VecDeque, which I thought would be better, but was actually slightly slower when benchmarked
+(commit 62c1967ae6b7c2b84df87894043f9a5565ba12f7).

-However, is it possible to do better?
+Is it possible to do better?

 A hash table is not helpful for finding the element because its position changes every time elements are added/removed.
 Updating the hash table